Feline Immunodeficiency Virus (FIV) -

-Feline Immunodeficiency Virus (FIV) is less common than FeLV and is found in approximately 1% -14% of cats all over the world, including North America.
+Feline Immunodeficiency Virus (FIV) is less common and less lethal than FeLV and is found in approximately 1% -14% of cats all over the world, including North America.
 As with most viral infections, the cat's own immune system develops a strong and potent response against the virus.
 This response may be very efficient at keeping the virus at bay for many years, or even for the entire life of the cat.

 Unfortunately, in many cases, FIV bears similar symptoms to human HIV and often leads to a continuous drop in the count of white blood cells, namely, T cells.
 This stage is known as immunodeficiency and results in an inability of the cat's immune system to fend off other infections.
 Such infections, that are otherwise transient and non-life-threatening, become deadly in FIV infected cats and may result in AIDS and death.

 How is FIV transmitted?

 Cats infected with active FIV carry large amounts of the virus in their saliva.
-It is believed that FIV is transmitted from sick to healthy cats by saliva as a result of fighting wounds, however, some believe shared food and water bowls, litter boxes and bedding may also play a role.
+It is believed that FIV is transmitted from sick to healthy cats by saliva as a result of fighting wounds.
 Infected mothers may also infect their offsprings at an alarming rate of 70%!
 Several years a vaccine for FIV was developed and approved for preventing infection, however, due to low efficacy this preventive treatment is no longer available in the USA.